The US Olympic figure skating team might be the ‘greatest’ ever

 ‘A mix of seasoned veterans and rising stars’

-It remains to be seen just how strong the U.S. team will be, and how many medals they can rack up, as they head to Italy with a “mix of seasoned veterans and rising stars,” said NPR.
+The U.S. team still must prove how strong it will be, and how many medals it can rack up, as it heads to Italy with a “mix of seasoned veterans and rising stars,” said NPR.
 There are 16 total skaters, including men’s single skaters Ilia Malinin, Maxim Naumov and Andrew Torgashev.
-Malinin is considered the U.S.’ superstar, seen as “Team USA’s best hope for men’s figure skating gold, as one of the sport’s most revolutionary athletes.”
+Malinin is considered the U.S. superstar, seen as “Team USA’s best hope for men’s figure skating gold, as one of the sport’s most revolutionary athletes.”
 He is the son of Uzbek Olympians and has a “penchant for gravity-defying quadruple jumps.”
-Naumov, another top skater, is dedicating these Olympics to his parents, who died in the Washington, D.C., plane crash in January 2025.
+Naumov, another top skater, is dedicating his Olympic performance to his parents, who died in the Washington, D.C., plane crash in January 2025.

-The women’s single skaters, Amber Glenn, Isabeau Levito and Alysa Liu, are considered equally impressive.
-Glenn “just won her third consecutive U.S. title” and at the age of 26, will “be the oldest U.S. ladies’ singles skater to compete at the Olympics since 1927,” said CNN.
-Liu retired at the age of 16 following her first Olympics, but “last season, she came out of retirement — and shockingly won the world championship.”
+The women’s single skaters, Amber Glenn, Isabeau Levito and Alysa Liu, are equally impressive.
+Glenn “just won her third consecutive U.S. title” and at the age of 26, will be the “oldest U.S. ladies’ singles skater to compete at the Olympics since 1927,” said CNN.
+Liu retired at age 16 following her first Olympics, but “last season, she came out of retirement — and shockingly won the world championship.”
 She was the first American woman in 19 years to win the world title.

 All eyes will also be on the ice dancing this year, as the U.S. looks to dominate in that category as well.
 The “three-time defending world champions in the ice dance,” married couple Madison Chock and Evan Bates, will “head to Milan as the gold medal favorites,” said The Athletic.
 The pair has won “just about everything else in ice dance except for an Olympic medal,” though they did take home a gold medal in the team event in 2022.
 The other ice dance duos, Emilea Zingas and Vadym Kolesnik, and Christina Carreira and Anthony Ponomarenko, are also considered strong competitors.